eliabieri/wg_display/project_report.md

 Since this project is expected to run on all Raspberry Pi models, cross compilation was used to build the project for all supported targets.

-The following targets are supported:
+The following cross-compilation targets are supported for now:

 - `arm-unknown-linux-gnueabihf` (Raspberry PI Zero 1 / Zero W / Zero WH)
 - `armv7-unknown-linux-gnueabihf` (Raspberry PI 2 / 3 / 4 / Zero 2 W)
-- native (whatever the build machine is)

 To achieve this, the [cross](https://github.com/cross-rs/cross) project was used.
 This project allows building Rust projects for different targets using prebuilt Docker images.
 Not having to manually install the required tool chains for each target is a huge advantage.

+It would be easy to add support for more targets in the future.

 <div class="page"/>